John Raimondi: Biography

 The first of four sons born to Erma and Peter Raimondi, John Raimondi was born in Chelsea, Massachusetts in May 1948.
-Raimondi spent his early years honing his skills while developing an eye for the beauty of nature that surrounded him.
-The young artist spent much of his time in the company of his family, though he also enjoyed the solitude of drawing and painting, as well as collecting coins and building model airplanes.

-In his formative years, Raimondi became fascinated by scale-model automobiles and airplanes, which later translated into full-size "hot rods" as he grew into a teenager.
-These hobbies proved invaluable in the artist's keen ability to comprehend scale and movement—two of the elements that are essential in his work today.

 Originally intending to become a seascape painter, Raimondi first attended Vesper George School of Art and subsequently attended the Portland School of Fine and Applied Arts in Maine (now Maine College of Art).
 There he met teacher and sculptor Norman Therrien who encouraged Raimondi to try sculpture.
 Next, Raimondi attended the Massachusetts College of Art where he studied sculpture and graduated in 1973.

 He exhibited early works at Boston City Hall, Bridgewater State University, and numerous local galleries and museums.
 This led to Raimondi's first prominent commission, awarded to him in a national competition conducted by the I-80 Bicentennial Sculpture Project, in Nebraska.
 This sculpture, entitled Erma's Desire, is named for the artist's mother and her intense desire for the happiness of her children.

 Located in Grand Island, Nebraska, the work was considered controversial due to its suggestive title and abstract form.
-It was debated fiercely in several major publications and on the TV news program "60 Minutes," catapulting Raimondi into the national spotlight.
+It was debated in several major publications and on the TV news program "60 Minutes".
 Since then, Raimondi has completed more than 100 monumental sculptures for public, corporate, and private collections worldwide.

 He currently resides in Palm Beach Gardens, Florida.